TonicGit810/old_phone_deals/README.md

 # old_phone_deals
-This is a website that make old phone deals!
+This is a website that make old phone deals!!